clrobert/euler/README.md

 project_euler_problems
 ======================

-This an effort to improve my programming chops by attempting to program each problem in a different language than the previous 5 problems.
-If the language I want to use was used in the previous 5, then I must redo the previous problem in a different language.
-The goal is to maintain diversity for as long as possible.

-Current Streak: 0

-Highest Streak: 0
+This an effort to improve my programming chops.

 Problem/Language